Ekaterina Maximova: Career

 Maximova's first ballet as a Bolshoi ballet dancer was The Stone Flower (in the leading role of Katerina).
 Her performance was so impressive that she was chosen to go on the first Bolshoi tour in the US in 1959.
 The American press called her "a little elf" and complemented her technique, grace and artistic style even though legendary Galina Ulanova was the real sensation of that tour.
 Later Ulanova became Maximova's ballet coach in the Bolshoi for many years.

 In 1961, as a young ballerina Maximova starred along with Vladimir Vasiliev in the film for European and American viewers The USSR with an Open Heart, where they played ballet dancers.
-The premiere took place in Paris, France where Maximova and Vasiliev arrived as newlyweds.
+The premiere took place in Paris where Maximova and Vasiliev arrived as newlyweds.

 According to ballet professionals, Maximova possessed ideal ballet body lines, effortless jumps and spins and flawless technical clarity.
 She started as a lyrical ballerina dancing title roles in classical ballets Giselle, Nutcracker (Marie), Fountain of Bakhchisarai (Maria), Cinderella and Sleeping Beauty (Aurora), but extended her breathtaking artistic talent and technical virtuosity through her hard work and devotion to her art.
 This enabled her to widen her artistic range with playful Kitri (Don Quixote), comic Eliza Doolittle (Galatea) and dramatic roles of Juliet, Phrigia (Spartacus), Anyuta (Chekov's story "Anna on the neck") Tatiana (Onegin) that tested her dramatic skills as an actress most completely.

 Maximova seriously injured her spine during a rehearsal in 1975 and some doctors did not believe that she would walk again, but she returned on the stage in 1976.